alessandrokonrad/Pi-Pool/README.md

 ## Getting started

-This guide is currently for the Haskell Testnet (HTN)
+This guide is currently for the Mainnet Candidate 2 (MC2).

-<b>I will update the guide as soon as the the final mainnet candidate is out, at step 6 just replace the node version with the one you wish to install.
-And get the right config files.</b>

 #### 1. First of all let's update and upgrade our Ubuntu:
 ```